matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ![Alt text](images/linux-filesystem.png "Linux filesystem")

-- `/` - The Very Top (Root) of The File Tree.
+- `/`: The Very Top (Root) of The File Tree.
 Holds Everything Else.
-- `/bin` - Stores Common Linux user command binaries, e.g. date, cat, cal commands are in there.
+- `/bin`: Stores Common Linux user command binaries, e.g. date, cat, cal commands are in there.
-- `/boot` - Bootable linux Kernel and bootloader config files http://192.168.99.100.
+- `/boot`: Bootable linux Kernel and bootloader config files `http://192.168.99.100`.
-- `/dev` - Files representing devices, tty=terminal, fd=floppydisk, (sd or hd) = harddisk, ram=RAM, cd=CD-ROM.
+- `/dev`: Files representing devices, `tty=terminal`, `fd=floppydisk`, `(sd or hd)=harddisk`, `ram=RAM`, `cd=CD-ROM`.
-- `/etc` - Administrative Configuration files.
+- `/etc`: Administrative Configuration files.
-- `/home` - Where the home directories for regular users are stored.
+- `/home`: Where the home directories for regular users are stored.
-- `/media` - Is usually where removable media (USB sticks, external hard drives etc.) are mounted.
+- `/media`: Is usually where removable media (USB sticks, external hard drives etc.) are mounted.
-- `/lib` - Contains shared libraries needed by applications in /bin and /sbin to boot the system.
+- `/lib`: Contains shared libraries needed by applications in `/bin` and `/sbin` to boot the system.
-- `/mnt` - A place to mount external devices.
+- `/mnt`: A place to mount external devices.
 Superseded by `/media`.
-- `/misc` - A directory used to sometimes automount filesystems on request.
+- `/misc`: A directory used to sometimes automount filesystems on request.
-- `/opt` - Directory Structure used to store additional (i.e. optional) software.
+- `/opt`: Directory Structure used to store additional (i.e. optional) software.
-- `/proc` - Information about System Resources.
+- `/proc`: Information about System Resources.
-- `/root` - The home folder for the root user aka the superuser (similar to the administrator on Windows).
+- `/root`: The home folder for the root user aka the superuser (similar to the administrator on Windows).
-- `/sbin` - Contains administrative commands (binaries) for the root (super) user.
+- `/sbin`: Contains administrative commands (binaries) for the root (super) user.
-- `/tmp` - Contains temporary files used by running applications.
+- `/tmp`: Contains temporary files used by running applications.
-- `/usr` - Contains files pertaining to users that in theory don't change after installation.
+- `/usr`: Contains files pertaining to users that in theory don't change after installation.
-- `/var` - Contains directives of variable data that could be used by various applications.
+- `/var`: Contains directives of variable data that could be used by various applications.
 System log files are usually found there.

 ### Navigating the File System